Monoidal bicategories, differential linear logic, and analytic functors: Introduction

 These ideas were categorified in~\cite{CattaniG:proomb} by replacing sets with small categories and relations with profunctors, also known as distributors or bimodules~\cite{BenabouJ:intb,BenabouJ:disw}.
 As typical in the process of categorification, there is now additional freedom, since there are several 2-monads on the 2-category of small categories and functors, written $\Cat$ here, that may be considered to take the place of the monad for commutative monoids.

 An example of particular interest, illustrated in~\cref{tab:rel-prof}, arises by considering the 2-monad on $\Cat$ whose strict algebras are symmetric strict monoidal categories.
-This 2-monad extends to a pseudomonad on~$\Prof$ by a form of pseudodistributivity \cite{FioreM:klebrp}, where one obtains a pseudocomonad by duality, as before.
+By a form of pseudodistributivity \cite{FioreM:klebrp}, this 2-monad extends to a pseudomonad on the bicategory of profunctors, written $\Prof$, where one obtains a pseudocomonad by duality, as before.
 The associated Kleisli bicategory, called the bicategory of \emph{categorical symmetric sequences} here, and written~$\Sym$, was originally introduced in~\cite{FioreM:carcbg}, where it was shown to be cartesian closed.
 This bicategory was investigated further in connection with the theory of operads in~\cite{GambinoN:opebaf}, and shown to admit rich additional structure in~\cite{GalalZ:fixo2c,GambinoN:monkba}.

 The distinction between linear and non-linear maps acquires particular significance in this example: a linear map here is a map $F \co A \to B$ in $\Prof$, \ie a functor $F \co B^\op \times A \to \Set$.
 Such a functor $F$ determines canonically a functor $F^\dag\co \pshA \to \pshB$ between presheaf categories, defined by a coend formula which is reminiscent of the expression for the linear map associated to a matrix: